Konkomba language: Reflexive pronouns

-Possessive Pronouns
+Possessive pronouns

-Possessive pronouns in Likpakpaanl have the same morphological form than the preverbal personal pronouns.
+Possessive pronouns in Konkomba have the same morphological form than the preverbal personal pronouns.
 In special contexts, the prefix -aa can be attached to the possessum in order to emphasize the relation between the possessor and the possessum.

-Relative Pronouns
+Relative pronouns

 Relative pronouns are dependent on the prefix of the noun that indicates its noun class.
 The relative pronoun is thus a reflection of the noun class and functions as a resumptive pronoun.

-Demonstrative Pronouns
+Demonstrative pronouns

 Demonstrative pronouns are formed by the noun class prefix of the particular noun and the suffix -mìnà.
-Likpakpaanl makes a distinction between proximal and distal demonstratives.
+Konkomba makes a distinction between proximal and distal demonstratives.